GRID V8: AI Guidance for College and Career Decisions

 Look for:

-- Mentor: who can help the user aim better and see blind spots
+- Mentor: who can help the user aim better, see blind spots, and tighten what is loose

 - Environment: the place or situation that multiplies effort over time